 If the student is not satisfied with the outcome of the appeal, he/she will be advised to lodge an external appeal within 20 days of receipt of being notified in writing of the appeal outcome.
-The student may access to external appeals handling process through Commonwealth Ombudsman.
+The student may access the external investigation process through the Commonwealth Ombudsman.